nbalduzzi/adidas-challenge-public-service/README.md

 2. This API for each endpoint request will call a middleware that will autogenerate a signed token with the `secret` stored in `.env` file.
 Is not the best solution, but this was only for challenge purpose.

+3. On `consent` is `true` the subscription service will send the email notification.
+In other way the `emailNotificationStatus` always be `PENDING`

 ### Helmet and Cors

 1. `Cors` was enabled for challenge purpose.
 Is not fully configurated for special origins.